greywidget/eleventy-base-blog/posts/post/2021-02-24-netlifycms-first-attempt.md

   - CMS
 layout: layouts/post.njk
 ---
-In the words of the immort Dirty Hary - are you feeling lucky punk?
+In the words of the immortal Dirty Hary - are you feeling lucky punk?